 After the deaths of her husband Richard, her sister Mary, and other relatives, Harriet Prescott Spofford found emotional outlet in her own writing and collecting of past work.
 Seven strong stories were in Old Madame and Other Tragedies (1900).
 Next came a book of five local color stories, called Old Washington (1906).
 A final well-received collection, The Elder's People (1920), included fourteen regional, realistic stories.

 A circle of Boston women writers revolving around Annie Adams Fields (1834-1915) provided companionship.
 From this group, she socialized most closely with Rose Terry Cooke (1827-92), Gail Hamilton (Mary Abigail Dodge, 1833-1896), Sarah Orne Jewett (1849-1909), Celia Thaxter (1835-1894), and most especially Louise Chandler Moulton (1835-1908).
 Harriet Spofford died of arteriosclerosis on August 14, 1921, while at Deer Island-in-the-Merrimack.

 Description: This collection consists of the author's pieces published in late 19th and early 20th centuries magazines.
 Approximately one dozen titles are represented containing over 40 of the author's works.
 These are housed in the periodical collection.
 Approximately two dozen books from the author's personal library are also available.
 A small amount of biographical information and copies of a pencil sketch of the author are also available.

 Access Restrictions: None

-Please cite as: Harriet Prescott Spofford Papers, Maine Women Writers Collection, University of New England, Portland, Maine
+Please cite as: Harriet Prescott Spofford Collection, Maine Women Writers Collection, University of New England, Portland, Maine